The Catholic Social Media Guide to Digital Evangelism

 The way each generation uses social media is a little different.
 For example, members of Generation Z say the primary purpose of their social media use is to kill time, while older generations use it to connect with family and friends.

 This is also seen in how different generations interact with parish content.
-For example, when you are engaged in digital evangelization, you’ll likely see the following:
+For example, when you are engaged in digital evangelism, you’ll likely see the following:

 - Generation Z will respond more frequently to quiz questions and polls